 Factory acceptance testing is crucial when integrating advanced technologies into a project.
-When Burns & McDonnell was constructing the 100-megawatt/400-megawatt-hour Moss Landing Energy Storage Facility, the need for dependable equipment was significant.
+When Burns & McDonnell was constructing the 100-megawatt battery energy storage system (BESS) for a confidential client, the need for dependable equipment was significant.

 Designing and building the project during the COVID-19 pandemic posed complications for evaluating essential equipment.
 Fortunately, the firm’s global footprint enabled an efficient solution to that problem.

 Inverters are key components of energy storage projects because they convert the direct current (DC) power stored in the batteries to alternating current (AC) power and deliver it to the grid as required.
-The inverters’ safe, dependable performance is critical to the secure operation of Moss Landing.
+The inverters’ safe, dependable performance is critical to the secure operation of the BESS facility.

 The inverters were procured from a factory in Banguluru, India.
 Because of pandemic restrictions, project team members from the U.S. were unable to travel to India to perform the factory acceptance testing.
 The good news for our utility client was that we have qualified professionals based in our Mumbai office who could perform the work efficiently and avoid unnecessary delays to the project schedule.